-Honey Sugar Body Scrub
+Honey-Sugar Body Scrub

-The recipe is remarkably simple and requires just three ingredients that are in everyone's kitchen: honey, oil, and sugar.
+Even high-end spas sometimes create their own scrubs using natural ingredients.
+This decadent, spa-inspired scrub works like magic.
+The recipe is remarkably simple and requires just three ingredients that are in almost everyone's kitchen: honey, oil, and sugar.
 Just whisk this up in a bowl and step into the shower.

 - Warm a jar of honey in the microwave for a few seconds until it becomes runny but not too hot to the touch.